forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 #### Antibody Test
 [in work]
 For infections triggering certain alarms, the immune response involves antibodies which can be detected in the blood or in the respiratory tract fluids.
 Antibodies are detected by [immunological methods](immuno_assyas.md).
 By "tradition" antibodies are measured in the serum of the blood.

 > ###### Serology
 > Methods analyzing the blood serum are called *serology*.
 Antibody detection is referred as serological (Covid) tests.

+However antibodies are also in secreted body fluids such as the mucus where mainly IgA is secreted.

-Different kinds of antibodies are produced at different stages during and after an infection e.g. IgM and IgG, where IgG has again subclasses.
+The types of antibodies not only vary by location but also by time: Different kinds of antibodies are produced at different stages during and after an infection e.g. IgM and IgG, where IgG has again subclasses.
 Only infections in later stages and past infections can be diagnosed by this method since the viruses need first to replicate to high enough titers to trigger an immune response strong enough and then a couple of days are needed to produce a detectable amount of antibodies.

 The following graphics from [Habli et al](#habli) shows a representative course of the detection by IgM, IgG and Viral Load: